jimeh/facebooker_plus/README.markdown

 # Facebooker Plus

-A Ruby on Rails plugin extending and adding features to [Facebooker][1], possibly beyond the originally intended scope of Facebooker itself.
+A Ruby on Rails plugin fixing, extending and adding features to [Facebooker][1], possibly beyond the originally intended scope of Facebooker itself.

 [1]: http://github.com/mmangino/facebooker/tree/master